UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day2.md

        - Could you expand on that?
 E.g. which is the best cluster for MPI?
 Or point to relevant docs.
 Thanks!
            - Very rough answer: extremely many cores: Betzy.
 Many cores: Fram, very few cores: Saga.
 But as below, it depends and please reach out to support if you want to apply for an allocation and are unsure to which cluster.
            - [Ole] depend on job size (# CPUs).
 MPI is ok with all clusters.
-   - [Ole] High volume production is in many cases quite hard to accomodate, huge I/O load.
+   - [Ole] High volume production is in many cases quite hard to accommodate, huge I/O load.
 We have 3 systems, with inreasing job sizes Saga (single thread to some tens of CPUs), Fram medium size, Betzy large, up to 172000 CPUs, and for special requirements LUMI (CPUs+GPUs).

 ## Questions